'Euro Millions Oracle' Review

 To join you complete an 'online' registration form, but unfortunately do then just have to print it out to post it with a cheque or money order.

 Payment can be in UK pounds or Euros, for 12 weeks in advance, at a cost of £18 (but 36 EUR if paying Euros, darn that exchange rate).
 Receipts are then emailed to you.

 Players pick their own numbers, picking 5 main numbers and 2 lucky stars.
 These can be changed later.
 All selected numbers are available to view for the week before each draw.

-Results and winnings are shown on the website, usually next day (or get EuroMillions Results emailed to you).
+Results and winnings are shown on the website, usually next day.
 Winnings of less than £40 are held and can be put towards Bonus Plays.
 Balances over £40 are paid out or can be used to fund future play.
 There is a £1 fee (2 Euros) for mailing winnings payments.

 When the prize fund reaches £54, syndicate members can play extra bonus lines in the next draw.
 This is optional.
 The £54 amount covers 36 entries which allows a group of tickets to be bought that covers all possible combinations of Lucky Star numbers.

 Every week a bonus EuroMillions ticket is paid for by the syndicate owner.
 One syndicate player is drawn at random, and any winnings from that ticket are shared equally between the chosen player and the syndicate owner.
 But you do of course need to win the draw to be the chosen player AND then win a prize with that single ticket - so more a novelty really than a valuable feature.

 Most of the information is there on the site, but it can be confusing and sometimes difficult to find.
 This together with the design doesn't inspire great confidence, but this is a one man band as are many amateur syndicates.

 This home based syndicate has so far stood the test of time.
 It is low cost and run by a dedicated operator, although remains very small.